ravc/Todd/README.md

 # Todd
-A basic application opener using speech recognition
+A basic speech recognition script that can run system commands